kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 1.1.3 (09.10.2015) =
+* support for adding information about awards (won by the publication) via tags - contributed by Matthias Budde
+* support for embedding content on YouTube and SlideShare - contributed by Matthias Budde

 = 1.1.2 (11.08.2015) =
 * do not insert the <br clear='all'> after every reference if no cover images are used